OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b, and c steps above to create the webapp.

 11. Go to github.com.
 Create a new github repo (unless you already have one for testing purposes).
 Navigate to the repo.
 Click  **Settings**.
 Select Webhooks & Services on the left side.
-Click the **Add webhook** buttonAppend "/api/webhooks/incoming/Github" to the URL of your Azure web application (for example, http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github)You will receive notifications from Github service at this URL.
+Click the **Add webhook** button.
+Append "/api/webhooks/incoming/Github" to the URL of your Azure web application (for example, http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github).
+You will receive notifications from Github service at this URL.

 12. For the secret, enter the SHA1 key you got earlier.

 13. Under "Which events would you like to trigger this webhook", select "Let me select individual events".
 Select the "Issues" checkbox.
 You will receive notification only when issues are created, assigned, labelled, or closed.
 For this exercise, we will focus on the experience for issue creation.
 Click the **Update webhook** button to save your Github webhook configuration.

 14. Optional: To debug the incoming webhook from Github service, place a breakpoint on the ExecuteAsync function of the GithubWebhookHandler.cs file of your Visual Studio project.
 To do this, open server explorer in Visual Studio, find and right-click your web application under App service, and attach the debugger.

 15. Create a new issue for your repo.
-This will trigger the incoming webhook in your ASP.net application.
+This will trigger the incoming webhook in your ASP.net application.
 You should now receive connector card messages for new github issues in your Office 365 group inbox.

 **Congratulations on completing this exercise!** Try building your own connector and submit it to Office 365.
 Customize the card message experience to show your own brand and style, and the sender avatar will show your logo (instead of "incoming webhook").
 Check out dev.outlook.com/connectors for more developer information, code samples, and instructions for submitting and listing your connector in the Office 365 Connectors catalog.